Health conditions

 What is Candida auris?

-C.auris is a problem because it:
+C.auris is a concern because it:

-• can cause serious infections
+• can cause serious infections such as bloodstream and wound infections

 • is difficult to treat as some of the medications usually used are no longer effective